chaima2112/demo-repo/README.md

 # introduction to github
-its recomanded to add a readme file where you put some description, informations about your project
+its recomanded to add a readme file where you put some description, informations about your project.